-- A. In order to determine the effect an applicant's conduct would be likely to have on the property or its residents, applicants would be evaluated regarding their prior residency. - B. Current/previous landlord references will be considered in regard to the following: - 1.
-Past rental history, including non-payment of rent, frequency of late payments; - 2.
-Failure to cooperate with recertification procedures and requirements; - 3.
-Violation of house rules; - 4.
-Violations of lease/rental agreement; - 5.
-History of disruptive behavior (including household members and guests); - 6.
-Termination of assistance for fraud; - 7.
-Previous eviction/unlawful detainer; - 8.
-Conviction involving illegal manufacture or distribution of controlled substance; - 9.
-Willingness to maintain previous housing premises, grounds and/or parking in decent, safe and sanitary mannner; - 10.
-History of illegal activity (drugs or alcohol abuse) that will interfere with the health, safety or right to peaceful enjoyment of the premises by other residents.
+- A. In order to determine the effect an applicant's conduct would be likely to have on the property of its residents, applicants would be evaluated regarding the prior residency. - B. Current/Previous landlord references will be considered in regard to the following: - Past rental history, including non-payment of rent, and frequency of late payments; - Failure to cooperate with recertification procedures and requirements; - Violations of house rules: